 This is when two pages with the same domain rank for the same keyword and steal organic traffic from each other.
 The more unique your titles are the less likely this will happen.

 Then, when it comes to writing meta descriptions, it’s best to keep them under 150 characters.
 Meta descriptions are short summaries explaining what a page is about—almost like a pitch to convince readers to click on your website.

-Even though meta-descriptions do not factor in directly ranking in search results, they do impact click-through rates Ultimately, the more clicks your webpage receives, the higher it ranks.
+Even though meta-descriptions do not factor in directly ranking in search engine results, they do impact click-through rates.
+Ultimately, the more clicks your webpage receives, the higher it ranks.